tbm/homepage/pages/debian/orion/hp/mv2120/faq.md

 <h3>Is Debian on the HP mv2120 fully supported?</h3>

 Debian used to include support for the HP mv2120.
+However, Debian 10 was the last release to support the HP mv2120.
+This is due to size restrictions for the Linux kernel which were exceeded in Debian 11.

-However, some functionality from the original firmware may not be available.
+Some functionality from the original firmware may not be available in Debian.
 In particular, the hard drive speed will be lower with Debian.
 Please see the <a href = "../status/">status page</a> to see what is supported.

-Please note that Debian 10 is the last release to support the HP mv2120.

 <h3>Is Debian on the HP mv2120 suited for people new to Linux?</h3>